kseistrup/f/README.md

 # f
-Easily select a range of fields separated with blanks
+Easily select a range of fields separated by blanks